 “I knew we had an explosive decompression because there was lots of mist in the cockpit.
 We went for our oxygen masks but there was no oxygen” Captain Cronin said.

-Indeed the explosion had severely damaged the on board emergency oxygen supply system which was located in the forward cargo sidewall area just behind the missing cargo door.
+The explosion had severely damaged the onboard emergency oxygen supply system, located in the forward cargo sidewall area just behind the missing cargo door.

 An emergency decent was initiated as the jet turned back towards Honolulu.